Yandex Cloud

 • Create a dump

-• Optionally, create a VM to download a dump
+• Optionally, create a VM for dump upload

-To migrate your data to Yandex StoreDoc, transfer the data, write-lock the old database, and transfer the load to the target cluster in Yandex Cloud.
+To migrate your data to Yandex StoreDoc, follow these steps: transfer the data, switch the legacy database to read-only mode, transfer the workload over to the target cluster in Yandex Cloud.

-There are two ways to migrate data from a third-party source cluster to a Yandex StoreDoc target cluster:
+You can migrate data from a third-party source cluster to a Yandex StoreDoc target cluster using the following two methods:

-• Migrate from older MongoDB versions to newer versions.
+• Migrate from older to newer versions of MongoDB.

-• Go without creating an intermediate VM or granting online access to your Yandex StoreDoc target cluster.
+• Eliminate the need for an intermediate VM or for exposing your Yandex StoreDoc target cluster to the internet.

-To use this migration method, allow connecting to the source cluster from the internet.
+To use this migration method, enable internet access to the source cluster.

 For more information, see Problems addressed by Yandex Data Transfer.

-A dump is a set of files using which you can restore the state of a database.
-To migrate data to a Yandex StoreDoc cluster, create a database dump using mongodump and restore it in the target cluster using mongorestore.
-To achieve a full dump, switch the source cluster to read-only before you create it.
+A dump is a collection of files allowing you to restore a database to a specific state.
+To migrate data to a Yandex StoreDoc cluster, create a database dump using mongodump and restore it on the target cluster using mongorestore.
+To ensure dump integrity, switch the source cluster to read-only mode before creating the dump.

 Required paid resourcesRequired paid resources

-The cost of transferring data with Yandex Data Transfer includes:
+The cost of migrating data via Data Transfer includes:

-The cost of transferring data using a database dump includes:
+The cost of migration via database dump includes:

-• When creating a VM to download a dump: fee for the use of computing resources, storage, OS (for specific operating systems), and, optionally, public IP address (see Compute Cloud pricing).
+• VM instance: use of computing resources, storage, public IP address, and OS (see Compute Cloud pricing).

 Getting startedGetting started

-Create a Yandex StoreDoc target cluster with the computing capacity and storage size appropriate for the environment where the migrated database is deployed.
+Create a Yandex StoreDoc target cluster with computing capacity and storage size matching the source database’s environment.

 The source and target database names must be the same.